Skip to content

 The Answer: Not alone.

-Standard housewraps are flat plastic.
+Standard polymeric housewraps are flat plastics.
 If you apply stucco directly to them, the cement bonds to the wrap, eliminating the drainage plane.
-Furthermore, the surfactants (soaps) in wet cement can degrade certain plastic wraps.
+Furthermore, surfactants (soaps and salts) in wet cement can degrade certain plastic wraps, compromising their waterproofing properties.

-The Hybrid Solution: The gold standard is applying a layer of Tyvek (for air sealing) against the wood, followed by a layer of 60-Minute Paper (as a bond breaker) against the stucco.
+The Hybrid Solution: The gold standard is applying a layer of Tyvek (for air sealing) against the wood sheathing, followed by a layer of 60-Minute Grade D Paper (as a bond breaker) against the stucco.

 5. Installation: The Shingle Lap